hugorbarbosa/cpp-design-patterns/design_patterns/design_patterns.md

 - **Abstraction**: a design pattern provides some sort of abstraction (base class, template, etc).
 It is always concerned with managing the interaction between the different entities in a software, with the aim of reducing dependencies between them, decoupling these pieces of code and enabling design for change and extension.
 - **Proven to work**: a design pattern has been proven to work over the years, being a solution that has only emerged as a pattern after it has been demonstrated several times that it works.

-In addition, it is also relevant to mention that using a design pattern doesn't mean necessarily a good design, because inappropriate use of patterns may unnecessarily increase the complexity of a given simple problem.
+In addition, it is relevant to mention that using a design pattern doesn't mean necessarily a good design, because inappropriate use of patterns may unnecessarily increase the complexity of a given simple problem.
 Thus, the use of a design pattern should not be considered as a goal and as a guarantee for achieving high-quality software.
 Instead, a design pattern is a mean to achieve a goal and to improve the code quality, reducing the dependencies and creating a better code structure.
 That's why it is very important to understand the intent and properties of each design pattern, so that the design patterns can be properly used and applied wisely.

 ## Design patterns catalog

-The book "Design Patterns: Elements of Reusable Object-Oriented Software" conceptualized 23 design patterns, commonly called the "classic" or the "GoF" design patterns, divided into 3 categories:
+"Design Patterns: Elements of Reusable Object-Oriented Software" introduced 23 foundational design patterns, commonly known as the "classic" or the "GoF" patterns, which are grouped into three categories:

 - Creational patterns.
 - Structural patterns.
 - Behavioral patterns.

-There are additional design patterns that were not collected in the "GoF" book, and they are listed in this guide in the "Other patterns" section.
+Additional design patterns beyond those covered in the "GoF" book are also included in this project under the “Other patterns” section.

 ### Creational patterns